InftyAI/llmaz/README.md

 ### More than quick-start

-If you want to learn more about this project, please refer to [develop.md](./docs/develop.md).
+Please refer to [examples](./docs/examples/README.md) for more tutorials or read [develop.md](./docs/develop.md) to learn more about the project.

 ## Roadmap

-- Gateway support for traffic routing
-- Metrics support
 - Serverless support for cloud-agnostic users
+- Prefill-Decode disaggregated serving
-- CLI tool support
+- KV cache offload support
 - Model training, fine tuning in the long-term

 ## Community